+We intend to pay dividends on our Series C mandatory convertible preferred stock.
+The terms of our 2002 Credit Facility and indentures governing our 93/4% Senior Notes due 2009 currently restrict, and our 2003 Credit Facility and the indenture governing our new senior notes are expected to restrict, our ability to pay cash dividends on our Series C mandatory convertible preferred stock under certain circumstances that include the occurrence and continuation of any default or event of default.
+We cannot assure you that the agreements governing our current and future indebtedness, including our 2003 Credit Facility and the indenture governing our new senior notes, will permit us to pay cash dividends on our Series C mandatory convertible preferred stock.
 We do not anticipate paying any dividends on our common stock in the foreseeable future.
 Further, the terms of our 2002 Credit Facility currently prohibit us from paying cash dividends on our common stock.
 The terms of the 2003 Credit Facility are expected to prohibit us from paying cash dividends on our common stock.
-The terms of our indentures also restrict us from paying cash dividends on our capital stock.
+The terms of our indentures also restrict our ability to pay cash dividends on our common stock.
 In addition, under the terms of our outstanding Series B convertible preferred stock and any Series C mandatory convertible preferred stock offered and sold as part of the Financing Plan, we are restricted from paying any cash dividends on our common stock if we are not current in our dividend payments with respect to such preferred stock.
 We are not prohibited or restricted under our debt agreements or the terms of our preferred stock and, with respect to our 2003 Credit Facility, do not expect to be prohibited or restricted from paying any dividends on our capital stock in the form of our common stock.